Children’s Mental Health Week

 Place2Be, a children’s mental health charity that provides school-based support and in-depth training programmes to improve the emotional wellbeing in schools, launched Children’s Mental Health Week back in 2015.
 Now in its fifth year, the week is underway with the strapline: Healthy: Inside and Out.

-The charity explain this year’s focus on its website: “Our bodies and minds are actually very closely linked, so things that we do to improve our physical wellbeing can help our mental wellbeing as well.
+The charity explains this year’s focus on its website: “Our bodies and minds are actually very closely linked, so things that we do to improve our physical wellbeing can help our mental wellbeing as well.
 When we take steps to be Healthy: Inside and Out, it helps us to feel better in ourselves, focus on what we want to do and deal with difficult times.”

 A royal helping hand